 2 tablespoon Nitto Jozo White Tamari

-Add the dashi to a medium saucepan, and bring it to a simmer.
-Add the shoyu, white tamari, sake and mirin.
+- Bring the dashi to a simmer in a medium saucepan.
+Add the shoyu, tamari, sake and mirin.
 Bring back to a light simmer and taste for seasoning.

-Divide the broth with its proteins and carrots evenly into 4 bowls.
-Divide the blanched spinach into 4 portions, wrap or twirl each portion into a little nest, then place one in each bowl.
-Finally, drop one mochi into each bowl, and garnish with the yuzu or lemon zest.
+- Divide the blanched spinach into 4 portions, wrap or twirl each portion into a little nest, then place one in each bowl.
+Finally, drop one mochi on top of the spinach.
+Gently pour the seasoned dashi into each bowl and garnish with yuzu or lemon zest.